Tharon-C/CSS-in-Components/PITCHME.md

 ---

+Because they are functions they can be validated, tested and prevent runtime errors

+---

+Allow for Reuse

+---

+Accelerates Development

+---

+User Experience Consistency

+---

 ### Back to the CSS

 ---

 A CSS component like in BEM is more of a logical maping of CSS selectors to an html structure
 ```html
 <style>